Schwenger/House-Of-Tweets/tools/PhotoMiner/README.md

   - filename and URL of respective root website
   - owning party of the website (`bundestag.de` is `None`)

+FIXME: `bundestag.de` changed their architecture, and now loads all politician-data via JSON.
+This crawler currently can't cope with that.
+Contact Ben to get the cached, and (as of Feb 2017 already!) slightly outdated versions.

 ### First parsing: `parse_roots.py`

 - parse them to generate a preliminary list of politicians.
 Not presentable yet.